-The online qualitative focus group is not new, but the lockdown rapidly accelerated it.
+The online qualitative focus group is not new, but it has become more common ever since the lockdown.
 So far, no online focus group platform can replace physical meetings, but it’s the need of the hour to change along with time.
 Let’s recap and evaluate the strengths and shortcomings of the current online focus group.
 And what can we do to make the online focus group better?

 Advantages of Online Focus Group

 - Convenience – You don’t have to wear pants.
-You can attend the focus group from the comfort of your home, and you no longer have to travel to a physical venue.
+You can attend the focus group from the comfort of your home and no longer have to travel to a physical venue.
 Sweet huh?

 - Cost-Efficient – It is 10% to 20% cheaper than the traditional focus group.
-Moderator like me offers a slightly lower charge for moderation fees, no refreshment cost for participants, no venue cost, petrol and parking, printing materials etc. Unless, if you are using a dedicated online focus group platform as they can be quite costly.
+Moderators like me offer a slightly lower charge for moderation fees, no refreshment cost for participants, no venue cost, petrol and parking, printing materials, etc., unless you are using a dedicated online focus group platform, as they can be pretty costly.

 - Social distance – Online group ensures no interaction between you and the participants, thus keeping you safe from Corona-chan.